If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 How to Buy Property in the US Based on Your Visa or Immigration Status?

 Buying property in the United States is possible for people on various visas and immigration statuses, including temporary work visas, refugee or asylee status, DACA, and even as a non-resident alien.
-While there are no direct legal restrictions on foreign nationals owning property, your ability to finance the purchase and your tax obligations can vary based on your status.
+While no direct legal restrictions exist on foreign nationals owning property, your ability to finance the purchase and your tax obligations can vary based on your financial status.

 1. Buying a Home on a Work Visa (H-1B, H-1B1, H-2A, H-2B, etc.)